-Power steering warning light
+Power steering warning light (if so equipped)

-If the engine is not running or is turned off while driving, the power assist for the steering will not work.
-Steering will be harder to operate.

-When the power steering warning light illuminates with the engine running, there will be no power assist for the steering.
+- If the engine is not running or is turned off while driving, the power assist for the steering will not work.
+Steering will be harder to operate. - When the power steering warning light illuminates with the engine running, there will be no power assist for the steering.
 You will still have control of the vehicle, but the steering will be harder to operate.
-Have the power steering system checked by a NISSAN dealer.
+Have the power steering system checked.
+It is recommended that you visit a NISSAN dealer for this service.

 When the ignition switch is placed in the ON position, the power steering warning light illuminates.
 After starting the engine, the power steering warning light turns off.
-This indicates the power steering system is operational.
+This indicates the power steering is operational.

-If the power steering warning light illuminates while the engine is running, it may indicate the power steering system is not functioning properly and may need servicing.
-Have the power steering system checked by a NISSAN dealer.
+If the power steering warning light illuminates while the engine is running, it may indicate the power steering is not functioning properly and may need servicing.
+Have the power steering checked.
+It is recommended that you visit a NISSAN dealer for this service.